-11.18 ptc
+11.19 ptc

 The ptc command is used manipulating PTC layouts associated with Bmad lattices.
-Format: ptc init !
-Init associated PTC layout. ptc reslice !
+Format:

 The ptc init command initializes a PTC layout.

 The ptc reslice command calculates good values for lattice element num_steps and integrator_order.
 This command does not adjust the following elements since the algorithm for the calculation can be problematical when the field is varying longitudinally within an element: